tymaestro/Slot-Machine-Game/README.md

 ### Features Left To Implement

-Add an endgame function so that there is a set number of points available before the games ends. e.g. First to reach 10 points wins and ends the game.
+Add an endgame function so that there is a set number of points available before the game ends. e.g. First to reach 10 points wins and ends the game.

 ## Testing
 <br>